userexec/t4Query/README.md

 ## Preparation

-Open a content or page layout (e.g. text/html), switch to the JavaScript layout processor, then past the contents of either [t4Query.js](https://github.com/userexec/t4Query/blob/master/t4Query.js) or [t4Query.min.js](https://github.com/userexec/t4Query/blob/master/t4Query.min.js) into the top of the input box.
+Open a content or page layout (e.g. text/html), switch to the JavaScript layout processor, then paste the contents of either [t4Query.js](https://github.com/userexec/t4Query/blob/master/t4Query.js) or [t4Query.min.js](https://github.com/userexec/t4Query/blob/master/t4Query.min.js) into the top of the input box.
 Create your content layout below the included code.

 ## Usage